 - 7.2.
 The proposals may have an impact on the settings of all identified heritage assets, including: - The significance of the Grade II listed subject site; - The character and appearance of the Hampstead Conservation Area. - 7.3.
 Based on the above detailed assessments in Sections 2 to 6 and in accordance with the Historic England guidance Setting of Heritage Assets (December 2017), the following Impact Assessment appraises the effects of the proposed development, whether beneficial or harmful, on the significance of the identified heritage assets or on the ability to appreciate it (Step 3) and explores ways to maximise enhancement and avoid or minimise harm (Step 4). - 7.4.
 For the purposes of assessing the likely impact to result from the proposals and the subsequent impact on the settings of the identified heritage assets, established criteria have been employed.
 If the proposed development will enhance heritage values or the ability to appreciate them, then the impact on heritage significance within the view will be deemed positive; however, if they fail to sustain heritage values or impair their appreciation then the impact will be deemed negative.
 If the proposals preserve the heritage values then the impact will be deemed neutral. - 7.5.
 Within the three categories there are four different levels that can be given to identify the intensity of impact: - "negligible" impacts considered to cause no material change. - "minimal" impacts considered to make a small difference to one's ability to understand and appreciate the heritage value of an asset.
 A minor impact may also be defined as involving receptors of low sensitivity exposed to intrusion, obstruction or change of low to medium magnitudes for short periods of time. - "moderate" impacts considered to make an appreciable difference to the ability to understand or appreciate the heritage value of an asset. - "substantial" impacts considered to cause a fundamental change in the appreciation of the resource. - 7.6.
 Pre-application advice was received on 4th June 2019 in which the Conservation Officer expressed a number of concerns regarding the proposals.
 A further site meeting was held in July and subsequent negotiations via email helped to clarify the position of the Conservation Officer.
-The current proposals are considered to have responded positively to their concerns, the details of which will be addressed throughout this Impact Assessment.
+The planning application was submitted in September 2019, after which further negotiations took place regarding in particular the designs of the proposed roof of the over-carriageway extension and the rear conservatory.
+The current proposals are considered to have responded positively to the concerns raised by the Council, the details of which will be addressed throughout this Impact Assessment.